History of Georgia (U.S. state): Late 20th century to present

 In 2002, Georgia elected Perdue as the first Republican governor since Reconstruction, defeating Barnes.
 Shortly thereafter, Republicans gained control of both chambers of the state legislature and all state-wide elected offices.
 CNN reported that in 2008 presidential election exit polls, 39% of the voters identified as conservatives; 48% moderates and 13% liberals.
 37% identified as "White Evangelical/Born-Again," and they voted 89% for Republican John McCain, who carried the state's electoral votes.
 The other 63% voted two-to-one for Democrat Barack Obama, the first African American to be elected as president.
 In 2012 and 2016, Republicans continued to prevail in Georgia, with nominees Mitt Romney and Donald Trump carrying the state in those elections; Romney lost nationally to Obama, while Trump won the electoral college vote and thus the presidency against former U.S. senator, secretary of state, and first lady Hillary Clinton.

 Signs the Republicans might be losing their grip on the state began to appear in the state's 2018 elections.
 While the governor's office remained in Republican hands (Brian Kemp, then the state's secretary of state, avoided a potential run-off against an African American woman, former state house minority party leader Stacey Abrams, by just 17,488 votes), in the state legislature they fared more poorly: Republicans lost eight seats in the Georgia House of Representatives (winning 106), while Democrats gained ten (winning 74); in the Georgia Senate, Republicans lost two seats (winning 35 seats), while Democrats gained two seats (winning 21).
 In congressional races that year, Democrats also posted a gain when five Democratic U.S. Representatives were elected with Republicans winning nine seats (one winning with just 419 votes over the Democratic challenger, and one seat being lost).

 Democrats made a major breakthrough in 2020, when Georgians narrowly backed a Democratic presidential candidate, Joe Biden, who was the first to prevail in the state since Bill Clinton in 1992.
 Biden won Georgia's electoral college vote over incumbent GOP president Donald Trump by 12,670 votes, on his way to a national electoral college victory.
 Continuing the Democratic trend in early 2021, challengers Jon Ossoff and Raphael Warnock successfully won run-off elections against Republican incumbents to become the first Democrats to represent the state in the U.S. Senate in 18 years.

+The 2022 Georgia state elections saw a rebound for the Republican Party with almost all Statewide offices going Republican.
+Raphael Warnock did win re-election to the senate and was the only Democrat to win a statewide office in 2022.
+In the 2024 United States presidential election in Georgia, Donald Trump narrowly won the state, solidifying Georgia as a swing state.